-The great part is that by focusing on features necessary for a gaming PC, the price stays down without a lack of performance.
+The great part is that the price stays down without a lack of performance by focusing on features necessary for a gaming PC.
 At this price range, the ASUS ROG Strix X670E-E plays excellent with gaming environments, underperforming its peers slightly at applications like Blender.

 It is, after all, a targeted product.
 However, it makes up for this by having excellent build quality and a sleek new look.